solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 significant upfront hardware capital expenditure and have the disadvantages of hardware/OS maintenance.

-One of the biggest benefits of choosing a cloud provider is there are no enormous upfront costs.
-You pay monthly subscription fees as you go.
-Maintenance, up-to-date software, security and support all fall into the lap of the cloud provider---plus, your staff doesn't have to waste precious time troubleshooting problems.
+One benefit to choosing a cloud hosted environment is there are no large upfront costs.
+You have the option to pay monthly subscription fees as you go or to commit to certain usage level for discounts.
+Maintenance, up-to-date software, security and support all fall into the responsiblity of the cloud provider so IT staff are not required to utilize precious time troubleshooting hardware or software issues.

 ### Containers